ziberna/i3-py/README.md

 [David Bronke's](https://github.com/whitelynx/i3ipc) Python implementation of i3-ipc.

-At first I've implemented communicating to i3 via shell command.
-That didn't work for subscriptions, so I decided to rewrite some of the bits of the above project and fix much of the socket implementation.
+i3-py was communicating to i3 via shell command at first.
+That didn't work for subscriptions, so i3-py needed its own sockets.
+In result, much of the socket implementation of the above project was rewritten and fixed for use in i3-py.

 --------------------------------------------------------------------------------